akullpp/awesome-java/README.md

 * [Metrics](http://metrics.codahale.com/) - Create your own metrics or add them for supported frameworks, then expose them via JMX or HTTP, or send them to a database.
 * [OpenRefine](http://openrefine.org/) -  Tool for working with messy data: cleaning, transforming, extending it with web services and linking it to databases.
 * [RoboVM](http://www.robovm.org/) - Write native iOS apps in Java.

+## Monitoring

+*Tools that monitor applications in production.*

+* [New Relic](http://newrelic.com/) - Cloud application software management.
+* [Takipi](https://www.takipi.com/) - See the code and variable values behind the errors on your server.

 ## Natural Language Processing